ashleykelham/azurefreeapp/README.md

 You can then navigate to localhost:4200 in your browser

 ### How to deploy
-In the enviroment.prod.ts file replace *ADD_ME* with the URL for your function app you have set up in the Medium article.
-This should include the full domain and trailing forward slash e.g. https://*yourapp*.azurewebsites.net/
+In the enviroment.prod.ts file set the apiUrl for your Api.
+This should include the full path e.g. https://*yourApiManagementInstance*.azure-api.net/azurefreeapp/httptriggeranime

+Also set the apiKey to match your Azure Api Management subscription key.

 Run the following command in the *./my-app* directory to build the distributable